-Below is a small selection of work from the artist who stole le Carré’s limelight—Maxwell Coburn (Coby) Whitmore.
-Whitmore illustrated more than 100 short stories, including le Carré’s, and eight classic Post covers.
+The artist who stole le Carré’s limelight is Maxwell Coburn (Coby) Whitmore, who illustrated more than 100 short stories–including le Carré’s–and eight classic Post covers.

 Whitmore’s sultry illustrations were usually viewed by the editors as too risqué for the cover.
-Yet this fashionable teenage girl was judged wholesome enough for public display.
+Yet the fashionable teenage girl in Prom Memento (below) was judged wholesome enough for public display.

 1950 was also the year Whitmore helped design a unique and highly successful racecar, the Fitch-Whitmore Le Mans Special.